 Discover Los Angeles

 Los Angeles is the entertainment capital of the world, so it’s no surprise that there are spectacular Fourth of July events taking place throughout the city.
-From Independence Day concerts at the Hollywood Bowl and the Rose Bowl, to newer traditions at Grand Park and the Battleship IOWA, read on for our guide to the best places in L.A. to celebrate America’s 238th birthday.
-All events take place on Friday, July 4, 2014 unless otherwise noted.
+From Independence Day concerts at the Hollywood Bowl and the Rose Bowl, to sporting events at Dodger Stadium and StubHub Center, read on for our guide to the best places in L.A. to celebrate America’s 240th birthday.
+All events take place on Monday, July 4 unless otherwise noted.

 Tara de Lis